Numerical analysis of grasshopper escapement: Introduction

 A weight-driven pendulum clock is a nonlinear, dynamic system consisting of a damped, driven pendulum and the so-called escapement mechanism.
 The role of the mechanism is twofold.
 It regulates the speed of the clock by binding it to the period of the pendulum.
 The second function is to provide the energy to the pendulum, so that a nonzero oscillation amplitude can be maintained despite the friction.
 The energy is added by pushing the pendulum along some part of its motion, geometrically determined by escapement construction.
 Thus, the frequency of the force is always the same as the pendulum itself, making it a self-excited oscillator \cite{Denny}.
 Extensive overview of the physics of pendulum clocks is presented in \cite{Rawlings}.

 The long, historical struggle to attain highest possible accuracy (stability of the period) consists of devising new ways to separate the pendulum from various disturbances, including the effect of escapement itself; the same mechanism that keeps the pendulum in motion is also responsible for instability.
-Accuracy of many popular escapement types has been extensively analysed; some recent studies include dead-beat escapement \cite{Moline,Kesteven}, gravity escapement \cite{Kesteven} and anchor escapement \cite{Denny}.
-Some research covers mechanisms of historical significance, but relatively poor timekeeping properties such as verge and foliot \cite{Denny2010,Danese}.
+Accuracy of many popular escapement types has been extensively analysed; some recent studies include dead-beat escapement \cite{Kesteven}, gravity escapement \cite{Kesteven} and anchor escapement \cite{Denny,Headrick}.
+Some research covers mechanisms of historical significance, but relatively poor timekeeping properties such as verge and foliot \cite{Blumenthal,Danese}.
+The closely related field of dynamics of mechanical watches is still dynamically developing \cite{Xu}.
 By moving from an idealized pendulum to physical one, a large number of factors need to be taken into account \cite{Nelson}, which can be roughly divided into three categories depending on the source of error: pendulum, environment and escapement mechanism.
 The focus of this paper is the interaction between pendulum circular error present for any nonzero swing angle and escapement error caused by the disturbance of the pendulum motion by the clock mechanism.

 In \cite{Hoyng} the author used an approach that averages the force over period to study the long-term effects on the pendulum, on a time scales much longer than single period.
 The method of averaging is a well-developed approach to analyse periodic, nonlinear systems \cite{Libre}.
 On the other hand, recent advancements in computer technology make a direct numerical integration of the partial differential equations of pendulum motion with resolution much smaller than single period a practical approach, even for extended timescales spanning weeks or months \cite{Hoyng}.
 The advantage of such calculation lies in its flexibility and amount of provided data; the fine structure of the motion on a time scale smaller than the period is preserved.
 Additionally, transient effects can be readily studied.